If you are planning on getting a Pitbull, you may be interested in a rare tri color Pitbull. These dogs are starting to become very popular!

 The most common coat color combinations found in tri color Pitbulls has tended to be combinations of black, brown, and white.
 However, any combination of the Pitbull colors is possible!

-Intentionally breeding dogs with recessive genes is considered risky for a lot of breeders.
+Intentionally breeding dogs with recessive genes is risky.
 It can potentially increase the risk of disease and genetic disorders.

 Are Tri Color Pitbulls Show Dogs?

-Even within the organizations that recognize the Pitbull breeds, there is still a narrow range of “acceptable” coat colors.
+Even within the organizations that recognize the Pitbull breeds, the narrow range of acceptable coat colors doesn’t include the tri.

 With this in mind, if a tri colored Pitbull is the dog of your dreams, don’t expect to be able to enter them into any shows.